All photos by Steve Galli

 The band walked out in outfits incredibly on brand, with vocalist Josh Kiszka in a white deep v-neck jumpsuit, and the band—guitarist Jake and bassist Sam Kiszka, and drummer Danny Wagner—in black and gold.
 There was no shortage of sequins and shimmer.
 The Michigan rockers delivered 10 songs, including the heavy “Caravel,” the romantic “Light My Love,” and a quick cover of Arthur Crudup’s “That’s All Right.”

-Karen O of Yeah Yeah Yeahs
+Karen O of the Yeah Yeah Yeahs

-On the Piedmont stage, the Yeah Yeah Yeahs played 12 of their most beloved songs, including “Y Control,” “Maps,” and “Heads Will Roll.”
+On the Piedmont Stage, the Yeah Yeah Yeahs played 12 of their most beloved songs, including “Y Control,” “Maps,” and “Heads Will Roll.”
 Lead singer Karen O—dressed in a black jumpsuit with a colorful, spiky design—dazzled the crowd with her equally punchy vocals and dancing, her red fringe gloves accentuating each move.
 Karen O, guitarist Nick Zinner, and drummer Brian Chase closed their set with “Date With Night,” a fitting soundtrack to Friday’s high energy.

 Brian Molko of Placebo